 1. There are just twenty letters written to the London Missionary Society by Gottlob Schreiner (1814-1876) over the period he was employed by the LMS, from 1838 to 1846.
 He was the father of the feminist writer and social theorist Olive Schreiner (1855-1920), whose circa 5000 extant letters have been published in a free-access form (www.oliveschreiner.org) and who was later a notable radical in ‘race’ terms.
 And while Gottlob Schreiner’s letters are few in number, a number of interesting puzzles arise from them.

 2. Gottlob Schreiner was from a poor background and had been a cobbler, then was educated and theologically trained by the Basle Mission Society.
-He experienced a ‘call’ to be a missionary, specifically to be so in Africa; and he received further theological training and then ordination in London.
-There he met and later married Rebecca Lyndall, whose father had been a well-known evangelical preacher and whose half-sister had earlier gone to South Africa under the aegis of the LMS to run schools for children.
+He experienced a ‘call’ to be a missionary, specifically in Africa; and he then received further theological training and ordination in London.
+There he met and subsequently married Rebecca Lyndall, whose father had been a well-known evangelical preacher and whose half-sister had earlier gone to South Africa under the aegis of the LMS to run schools for children.
 Gottlob, or more precisely the couple, were accepted by the LMS and sent to South Africa.

 3. Puzzle: Small number of letters, humungously large collection, and how to relate the minute part to the considerable whole?
 There are 18 Gottlob Schreiner letters, and these are located within the 2,260 archive boxes of the LMS collection, which spans the years 1795 to 1973.
 The WWW project is concerned with changing epistolary representations of ‘race’ and Gottlob Schreiner enters the frame because others of his letters are small components of two very large family letters collections, the Findlay Family Papers, and the Schreiner-Hemming Letters.
-So, in this context, what does getting a good or sufficient analytical purchase on his LMS letters require in the way of understanding the collection as a whole, the large southern African part specifically?
+So, in this context, what does getting a good analytical purchase on his LMS letters require in the way of understanding the collection as a whole, the large southern African part specifically?
 Gottlob Schreiner’s LMS letters are different from his family letters, but his letters to various family members also differ depending on who they are addressed to, so wherein regarding the LMS ones does the difference lie?
-Does understanding require knowing the totality of everything, or can letters or other documents be treated in isolation from the collection which holds them, is these some point between these extremes that can be arrived at without knowing the whole?
+Does understanding this require knowing the totality of everything, or can some letters or other documents be treated in isolation from the collection which holds them, or is these perhaps some point between these two extremes where sufficient knowledge can be gained without having to know the whole?

-4. Puzzle: How to understand variance in the numbers of letters different missionaries wrote to the Dirextors of the LMS, which employed them.
-Letters and their report-like communicative characteristics, and also annually their nearly ‘pure report’ variation, were the medium of exchange and grounded the accountability of the LMS missionaries for their endeavours ‘in the field’.
-Comparing just the numbers and dates of Gottlob Schreiner’s LMS letters with those of men/couples ordained and commencing work with the LMS at the same time, it is apparent that he wrote fewer more sporadic letters than they did and also there are gaps in his annual reports towards the end of his employment with the LMS.
-Is this variance to be seen as the product of the kind of placements he had (which were different from the ‘a mission station of my own founding beyond the frontier’ which most others had), or his often-stated lack of facility in English (often in fact stated eloquently by him), or perhaps something else, not yet pinpointed?
-One possibility here are some ‘organisational troubles’.
+4. Puzzle: How to understand the variations in the numbers of letters that different missionaries wrote to the Dirextors of the LMS, which employed them?
+Letters and their report-like communicative characteristics, and also annually their sometimes quite letter-like reports, were the medium of exchange and they were requirements regarding ensuring the accountability of the LMS missionaries for their endeavours ‘in the field’.
+Comparing just the numbers and dates of Gottlob Schreiner’s LMS letters with those of other men/couples ordained and working for the LMS at the same time, it is apparent that he wrote fewer and more sporadic letters than they did, and also there are gaps in his annual reports towards the end of his employment with the LMS.
+Is this variation to be seen as the product of the kind of placements he had (which were different from the ‘a mission station of my own p beyond the frontier’ which most of the others had), or his often-stated lack of facility in English (in fact stated very eloquently), or perhaps something else not yet pinpointed?
+One possibility here involves some ‘organisational troubles’.

 8. These puzzles are all transferable ones; there is no easy resolution of them; but they are all good to think with.
 They concern: